 The symptoms of first infection are usually mild.
 Once recovered, lifelong immunity to that serotype of dengue virus will develop.
 However, cross-immunity to the other three serotypes after recovery is only partial and temporary.
 Subsequent infections with other serotypes of dengue virus are more likely to result in severe dengue.

 Severe dengue is a severe and potentially fatal complication of dengue fever.
 Initially, the features are similar to dengue fever such as high fever.
 When the fever begins to subside (usually 2 – 7 days after symptom onset), warning signs of severe dengue may start to develop, which include severe abdominal pain, persistent vomiting, rapid breathing, fatigue, restlessness and manifestations of bleeding tendency such as nose or gum bleeding, and possibly blood in vomit or stool.
 In severe cases, it may progress to circulatory failure, shock and death.

 Mode of transmission

 Dengue fever is transmitted to humans through the bites of infective female Aedes mosquitoes.
-When a patient suffering from dengue fever is bitten by a vector mosquito, the mosquito is infected and it may spread the disease by biting other people.
-The disease cannot be spread directly from human to human.
-In Hong Kong, the principal vector Aedes aegypti is not found, but the prevailing species Aedes albopictus can also spread the disease.
+After feeding on a dengue-infected person, the mosquito becomes infected and may spread the disease by biting other people.
+The disease cannot be spread directly from human to human, but there is evidence of low possibility of maternal transmission from a pregnant mother to her baby.

 2. Use DEET-containing insect repellent on exposed parts of the body and clothing.

-2. Take additional preventive measures when engaging in outdoor activities:
+3. Take additional preventive measures when engaging in outdoor activities:

-Help prevent mosquito proliferation
+Prevention of mosquito proliferation